CrashOverride85/zc95/docs/LuaNotes.md

 ## Channel configuration (shock collars)

-Currently the main purpose of this is to allow for Lua script to control shock collars.
+Currently the main purpose of this is to allow for a Lua script to control shock collars.

 Example `channels` section: